witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 ## Integration with Other Systems Overview

 - Transport App: Map API for navigation to venues.
-- Events and Activities App: Call their API to find out if any venues are booked for an event or activity - to make sure we are synchronised.
 - Campus Safety App: Call their API to provide emergency contact information.
 - Dining Services: Book reservations through our app.